De Broglie–Bohm theory: Spin

-Stochastic electrodynamics

-Stochastic electrodynamics (SED) is an extension of the de Broglie–Bohm interpretation of quantum mechanics, with the electromagnetic zero-point field (ZPF) playing a central role as the guiding pilot-wave.
-Modern approaches to SED, like those proposed by the group around late Gerhard Grössing, among others, consider wave and particle-like quantum effects as well-coordinated emergent systems.
-These emergent systems are the result of speculated and calculated sub-quantum interactions with the zero-point field.

 Quantum field theory

 In Dürr et al., the authors describe an extension of de Broglie–Bohm theory for handling creation and annihilation operators, which they refer to as "Bell-type quantum field theories".
 The basic idea is that configuration space becomes the (disjoint) space of all possible configurations of any number of particles.
 For part of the time, the system evolves deterministically under the guiding equation with a fixed number of particles.
 But under a stochastic process, particles may be created and annihilated.
 The distribution of creation events is dictated by the wavefunction.
 The wavefunction itself is evolving at all times over the full multi-particle configuration space.

 Hrvoje Nikolić introduces a purely deterministic de Broglie–Bohm theory of particle creation and destruction, according to which particle trajectories are continuous, but particle detectors behave as if particles have been created or destroyed even when a true creation or destruction of particles does not take place.